CD-ROM, DVD, or disc drive not working in Windows

 If the above recommendations do not work, boot from the Windows disc to see if the computer can detect and boot from the disc.
-If the computer is able to boot from the CD you're encountering a windows driver related issue attempt the above recommendations again.
+If the computer can boot from the CD you are encountering a Windows driver related issue attempt the above recommendations again.

 Windows 98 users